stripeysweatercat/file-auto-create/README.md

 ### - Comment Format
 How are comments written in the language you intend to write?
 Input that here!
 Eventually this will be automated but for the moment it is manual
 ### - Include Purpose, Input, and / or Output field?
-If you input y for any of these 3, a commented line will be created with either Purpose:, Input:, or Output: next to it.
-Used for clarity for people reading source code (ignore that I didn't do it in this project, I mostly use it for Assembly language xP)
+If y for any of these 3, a commented line will be created with either Purpose:, Input:, or Output: next to it.
+For clarity for readers (ignore that I didn't do it in this project, I mostly use it for Assembly Language)
 ### - Extra Content
 Add any extra code you want appended to the end of the file :D

 ---
-## Features to implement
+## Features to Implement
 - [ ] Proper GUI - Have it be an actual app and not a cli command
 - [ ] Further customisation - excluding certain options, thats it really xP
 - [ ] Automatic Comment Format - Self explainitory, just automatically chooses the correct comment format from which extension you chose